Fran PierceCEO and Chairman

 Fran is serving her fourth term as a member of the Board of Directors of Chestnut Hill College.
 She was a 2016, 2013, 2006, and 1998 finalist for the Ernst & Young Greater Philadelphia Entrepreneur of the Year Award for Technology Services, and a recipient of the Women's Fund of New Jersey Award for Outstanding Achievement in the Field of Technology.

-DSA, the company led by Fran, is an nine-time winner of the Inc. 500│5000.
+DSA, the company led by Fran, is a nine-time winner of the Inc. 500│5000.
 In 2016, DSA was inducted into the Philadelphia 100 Hall of Fame as a five-time winner of The Philadelphia 100 award, which recognizes the fastest-growing privately held companies in the Philadelphia region.

+Fran was a 2017 honoree in Philadelphia Business Journal's Most Admired CEO ranking.
 In 2014, Fran received the Iris Newman Award from the Alliance of Women Entrepreneurs, as recognition of a woman who exhibits a trailblazing spirit in her respective field and who provides strong leadership and support in the entrepreneurial community.
 Fran was also awarded New Jersey Tech Council’s 2014 CEO of the Year – Private Company Award which recognizes a CEO who demonstrated vision and leadership over several years and has shown an ability to lead and inspire the organization to a new level of growth.

 Fran was selected as a 2006 Pennsylvania Best 50 Women in Business award winner based on her dedication to business growth, professional and personal accomplishments, community involvement, and advocacy for women in business.